 Joinery department goes green

-The joinery department, headed by chief instructor Rob Sawatzky, is phasing out high volatile organic compound glues and resins and increasing its use of Forest Stewardship Council certified wood, which comes from sustainably managed forests.
+The joinery department is phasing out high volatile organic compound glues and resins and increasing its use of Forest Stewardship Council certified wood, which comes from sustainably managed forests.
 Learn more